ryanlevee/nexrad-mapbox/README.md

 This application fetches processed radar imagery and metadata from a custom backend API, displaying it as an overlay on the map.
 It provides intuitive controls for data selection, time-based animation, and (for specific products) tilt angle adjustments.

 ![Application Screenshot/GIF](public/assets/gif/nexrad_mapbox_animation.gif)

-**NOTE**: Current implementation displays data from March 21, 2025 for the KPDT site only.
-Real-time data functionality is working, but turned off for the moment.

 ---